RHEcosystemAppEng/backstage-sample-plugin/README.md

 |ExampleFetchComponent.tsx|AppengGHReposComponent.tsx|
 |ExampleFetchComponent.test.tsx|AppengGHReposComponent.test.tsx|

-* In `AppengGHReposComponent/AppengGHReposComponent.tsx`...
-    * Change one of the emails "carolyn.moore@example.com" to "appeng@example.com"
-    * Rename function ExampleFetchComponent() to AppengGHReposComponent().

-* Following this change reflect the name accordingly in the AppengGHReposComponent.test.tsx and index.ts.

 * In the `ExampleComponent/ExampleComponent.tsx` file replace line #33 from "\<ExampleFetchComponent />" to "\<AppengGHReposComponent />".
 Correspondigly update import statement at the top.

 ### Ensure AppengGHReposComponent is now being used